IBM-Cloud/ibm-developer-extension-vscode/README.md

-## Debugging Node.js apps within the local container
+## Debugging Node.js apps within the local Docker container

-First, make sure your app is running inside of a local container using `bx dev debug`.
+First, make sure your app is running inside of a local container using `bx dev debug`. _Note: `debug` action requires prior `bx dev build --debug` action)_

 Next, You have to create a launch configuration inside of `.vscode/launch.json`.
 If you don't already have a `launch.json` file, go to the `Debug` -> `Add Configuration` menu and paste the following into the `configurations` array.
 The default debug port is `5858` and the default remoteRoot is `/app/`: